Azure-Samples/data-migration-sql/PowerShell/scripts/multiple databases/readme.md

-"InstallIR" : set to true if SHIR needs installation "IRPath" : path where SHIR is downloaded (will be used only if InstallIR is set to true) "BlobFileshare" : (blob/fileshare)
-"Cutover" : if set to true, the script waits till the database is ready for cutover and then initiates cutover "WaitTillCompletion" : if set to true, the script waits till the migration status becomes "Suceeded" or "Failed" "LogFailedDbs" : If set to true, failed migrations are recorded in logs.json Sample user-config.json file :-
+"InstallIR" : set to true if SHIR needs installation "IRPath" : path where SHIR is downloaded (will be used only if InstallIR is set to true) "BlobFileshare" : (blob/fileshare) "WaitTillCompletion" : if set to true, the script waits till the migration status becomes "Suceeded" or "Failed" "LogFailedDbs" : If set to true, failed migrations are recorded in logs.json Sample user-config.json file :-